jamiecarter7/mentalblockgaming/src/content/blog/importing-custom-sounds-into-minecraft.md

 ---
-layout: "../../../layouts/BlogLayout.astro"
+date: 2014-12-12
 title: "Importing Custom Sounds into Minecraft"
-pubDate: 2014-12-12
-description: "This is the first post of my new Astro blog."
+description: "Ever wanted to replace the default door sound with a long creaking effect for your horror adventure map?
+Now you can, we will show you how!"
 exerpt: "Ever wanted to replace the default door sound with a long creaking effect for your horror adventure map?
 Or add fast-paced music to your parkour map?
 Or add a countdown sound effect for your multiplayer racing map?
 Well now you can! "
 author: "MaybeLaterx"
-image:
-  url: "/blog/posts/playtesting-bible-a-guide-for-game-developers/enlightening-book.jpg"
-  alt: "The Astro logo with the word One."
-category: "sound"
-tags: ["sound", "resource-pack"]
+category: ["sound", "resource-pack"]
 ---

 Ever wanted to replace the default door sound with a long creaking effect for your horror adventure map?
 Or add fast-paced music to your parkour map?
 Or add a countdown sound effect for your multiplayer racing map?
 Well now you can!